dbwebb-se/mvc/example/symfony/README.md

 Twig allows you to include other templates by including them, but a more advanced feature is the feature to extend a base template.
 Twig calls this feature "template inheritance".

-There is a file `templates/base.html.twig` and if you inspect it you see a html template file defining blocks which can be overridden by a template extending the base template.
+There is a file `templates/base.html.twig` and if you inspect it you see an html template file defining blocks that can be overridden by a template extending the base template.

-Now take you `templates/lucky_number.html.twig` and rewrite it to look like this.
+Now take your `templates/`lucky_number.html.twig` and rewrite it to look like this.

 ```twig
 {% extends "base.html.twig" %}